KevinTheMix/CheatSheets/SQL.md

 * _float_ vs _decimal_
   * Float stores an approximate value and decimal stores an exact value.
 In summary, exact values like money should use decimal, and approximate values like scientific measurements should use float.
 When multiplying a non integer and dividing by that same number, decimals lose precision while floats do not.
-  * Comparing _float_s leads to unexpected results, because the number displayed in the cell isn't the actual underlying real value (see <https://stackoverflow.com/questions/16149966>)
+  * Comparing _float_'s leads to unexpected results, because the number displayed in the cell isn't the actual underlying real value (see <https://stackoverflow.com/questions/16149966>)
     * => use decimal instead of float if equivalences must be established (except blurrier inequalities/ranges)

 ### Dates